johnbeard/kicad/Documentation/development/coding-style-policy.md

 [manual]:  http://www.doxygen.nl/manual

 ### 3.2.1 Function Comments ### {#function_comments}

 These go into a header file, unless the function is a private (i.e. static) function known only to a \*.cpp file.
-The format of a function comment is chosen to serve a dual purpose role: delineation of the function declaration within the source code and to create a consistent leading sentence in the doxygen html output.
+The format of a function comment is chosen to serve a dual purpose role: delineation of the function declaration within the source code and to create a consistent leading sentence in the Doxygen HTML output.
 The chosen format is to use a descriptive single line sentence, followed by a blank line, followed by an optional detailed description as the shown in the example below.

+A blank line can be used to separate the comment into paragraphs.
+All comment lines start with `*`.

 **Example**
 ~~~~~~~~~~~~~{.cpp}